piccobit/plantuml-docker/README.md

 ## How to serve plantuml images for GitHub

-The 'examples' folder contains an example showing you how to use the plantuml-server to provide images for your GitHub Markdown files.
+The [examples](examples) folder contains an example showing you how to use the plantuml-server to provide images for your GitHub Markdown files.